CDC wants you to wear a mask. That’s to protect you and others — and to avoid new lockdowns.

 Now, a growing body of science suggests that by wearing a mask to prevent spreading the virus, you may be protecting yourself, too.
-It is further evidence that knowledge about masks, and their benefits, continues to evolve — much like understanding of the pandemic more broadly.
+It is further evidence that knowledge about masks, and their benefits, continues to evolve — much as understanding of the pandemic more broadly.

-The CDC publicly acknowledged that for the first time, writing in a scientific bulletin posted to its website this week, “the benefit of masking is derived from the combination of source control and personal protection for the mask wearer.”
+The Centers for Disease Control and Prevention publicly acknowledged that for the first time, writing in a scientific bulletin posted to its website this week that “the benefit of masking is derived from the combination of source control and personal protection for the mask wearer.”
 Masks are neither completely selfless nor selfish — they help everyone.

-John Brooks, chief medical officer for the CDC’s coronavirus response, told The Washington Post there was an urgency to explain this clearly, because the widespread wearing of face coverings can help avoid a return to lockdowns.
+John Brooks, chief medical officer for the CDC’s coronavirus response, told The Washington Post there was an urgency to explain this clearly, because the widespread wearing of face coverings can help prevent the need for national lockdowns.

 The CDC published this scientific brief to fix what the agency saw as the lack of “a concise summary of the powerful scientific evidence demonstrating the benefit of masking,” he said.
-The bulletin marks the start of the agency’s renewed push to bolster public messaging as infections surge to highest-ever levels in many U.S. regions.
+The bulletin marks the start of the agency’s renewed push to bolster public messaging as infections surge to their highest-ever levels in many U.S. regions.
+The agency is now updating all its communications about masks to include the new information.

 Because the CDC cannot impose mandates, the agency wants the public to understand masks are “good for them,” Brooks said.